Important information on risk

 Mutual fund investing involves risk; principal loss is possible.
 Debt and fixed income securities such as those held by the Fund, are subject to market risk, credit risk, interest rate risk, call risk, and income risk.
 As interest rates rise, bond prices fall.
 Below investment grade or high yield debt securities are subject to liquidity risk and heightened credit risk.
 Preferred securities are subordinate to bonds and other debt instruments in a company's capital structure and therefore are subject to greater credit risk.
 Foreign investments involve additional risks, including currency fluctuation, political and economic instability, lack of liquidity and differing legal and accounting standards.
 Asset-backed and mortgage-backed securities are subject to additional risks such as prepayment risk, liquidity risk and adverse economic developments.
-Concentration in the financial services sector may involve greater exposure to adverse economic or regulatory occurrences.
 Equity investments such as those held by the Fund, are subject to market risk, common stock risk, covered call risk, short sale risk, and derivatives risk.

 The Nuveen Family of Funds and the TIAA-CREF Funds are distinct fund families that comprise different investment products, each with its own features, terms and conditions, fee structures and risk factors.
 Please note, there are no exchange privileges between the two fund families.